eCubed/DevNotes/2018-09-05-02-mysql-aspnet-core.md

 I found that I am unable to set a default value SQL for a date field, though.
 The workaround for that is to create a BEFORE INSERT trigger at MySQL.
 Later on that.

 ## Communicating with MySQL in an Asp.NET Web App

+Much of the work is already done, per the `ConfigureServices()` function shown above.
+All we need to do is to get a hold of the data context from wherever we need from our app, as usual with the MSSQL we're used to.
+We can dependency-inject the MySQL data context via constructor (our homemade Provider classes, Web API controllers) and to functions that the framework calls for us (like the `Invoke()` function of a piece of middleware).